-Professor Bian’s academic training includes: BS (Chinese Medicine) and MPhil (Chinese Medicine), from both Nanjing University of Traditional Chinese Medicine and Beijing University of Traditional Chinese Medicine, PhD (Integrative Medicine), Guangzhou University of Traditional Chinese Medicine.
+Professor Bian’s academic training includes: BS (Chinese Medicine) and MPhil (Chinese Medicine), from the Nanjing University of Traditional Chinese Medicine and Beijing University of Traditional Chinese Medicine respectively, and PhD (Integrative Medicine) from Guangzhou University of Traditional Chinese Medicine.
 Professor Bian joined HKBU in 2001.
 His research focuses on digestive diseases, especially colorectal cancer, irritable bowel syndrome (IBS), functional constipation (FC) and inflammatory bowel disease (IBD), and on related new drug discovery.

 Another thrust of his professional interests is the design, implementation and reporting of clinical trials with Chinese medicine.
-Realizing the imperative need for conducting rigorous, accurate Chinese medicine clinical studies, Professor Bian initiated the establishment, and later became Director, of the Hong Kong Chinese Medicine Clinical Study Centre, the first and only centre focusing on Chinese medicine clinical trials in Hong Kong.
-Prof. Bian has been instrumental in developing reporting guidelines for various aspects of Chinese medicine, from protocol development, trial registration, and outcome reporting to systematic review.
-Further, Prof Bian has established the Chinese EQUATOR Centre, a center devoted to enhancing the quality and transparency of health research in general and of clinical research in Chinese medicine in particular.
+Realising the imperative need for conducting rigorous, accurate Chinese medicine clinical studies, Professor Bian initiated the establishment, and later became Director, of the Hong Kong Chinese Medicine Clinical Study Centre, the first and only centre focusing on Chinese medicine clinical trials in Hong Kong.
+Professor Bian has been instrumental in developing reporting guidelines for various aspects of Chinese medicine, from protocol development, trial registration, and outcome reporting to systematic review.
+Further, he has established the Chinese EQUATOR Centre, a centre devoted to enhancing the quality and transparency of health research in general and of clinical research in Chinese medicine in particular.

 Professor Bian has been, and is a long-time advocate for the establishment of a Chinese medicine hospital (CMH) in Hong Kong.
-In June 2021, Hong Kong Baptist University was selected by the HKSAR Government as the contractor for the service deed of Hong Kong’s first CMH.
-Prof Bian will continue his efforts to make this historical project a big success.
+In June 2021, HKBU was selected by the HKSAR Government as the contractor for the service deed of Hong Kong’s first CMH.
+Professor Bian will continue his efforts to make this historical project a big success.